samarthasm/DeployingWebServerinAzure/README.md

    Instead, after "terraform init" command, you need to:

    i.
-Either import the existing resource group and then it will know which resource group to deploy.
-The command will be like:
+Either import the existing resource group (as it will know which resource group to deploy) and follow it up with *terraform plan* and *terraform apply* commands.
+The command for importing will be like below:

     ```
     terraform import azurerm_resource_group.main /subscriptions/{subsriptionId}/resourceGroups/{resourceGroupName}